 - lemon juice – fresh

 - cinnamon powder

 - vanilla pudding – I used the powder version and cooked it but you could make this recipe even easier by using pre made pudding.

 - heavy whipping cream – I used the unsweetened version.
 If yours is sweetened, leave some of the sugar out.

 - granulated sugar – most people use icing sugar for their whipped cream but I like using granulated sugar, I think it tastes much better, the granulated sugar incorporates better into the whipping cream than icing sugar.

 - homemade lady fingers

 - caramel sauce

-- You’ll start by coring the apples and cutting into cubes.
-Cook them over medium heat mixed with lemon juice, brown sugar, cinnamon and butter, until the apples are soft.
+- You’ll start by coring the apples and cutting into small cubes.
+Cook them in a saucepan over medium heat mixed with lemon juice, brown sugar, cinnamon and butter, until the apples are soft.

-- Make the whipped cream by mixing sugar and whipping cream.
-Add mascarpone and mix to incorporate.
+- Make the whipped cream by mixing sugar and whipping cream in a large mixing bowl using a hand mixer.
+Stir in mascarpone and mix to incorporate.

 - Mix vanilla pudding with apple filling then add 2/3 of the whipped cream.
 If you cook vanilla pudding, make sure it’s cold when adding the whipped cream.

 - Mix milk and caramel sauce until the sauce is melted.
 Then dipladyfingers in this sauce and layer into a baking dish.

 - Add a layer of vanilla pudding apple mix.